theairbend3r/deep-learning-in-the-sheets/README.md

 - LR = 2.0
   ![LearningRate=0.1](./01_backpropagation/lr_2_0.png)

-## Norm Calculations in Deep Learning
+## 02. Norm Calculations in Deep Learning

 !["norm calc cnn"](./02_normalization/norm_calc.png)

-You can download the `.xlsx` file from the `./02_normalization/norm_calc.xlsx` or view the [google sheet](https://docs.google.com/spreadsheets/d/1OJsXJQAmDBcwJIMQ0f07bmqp3Wj9lL8tBwlXZ0vkKDM/edit?usp=sharing).
+You can download the `.xlsx` file from `./02_normalization/norm_calc.xlsx` or view the [google sheet](https://docs.google.com/spreadsheets/d/1OJsXJQAmDBcwJIMQ0f07bmqp3Wj9lL8tBwlXZ0vkKDM/edit?usp=sharing).

 In this file, we try to visualize the following norms commonly used in deep learning architectures.